Alizé Cornet: 2019: 13th singles final

 Cornet played for France at the Hopman Cup, alongside Lucas Pouille.
 She lost all her singles matches.
 France finished last in their group.
 In Hobart, the sixth-seeded Cornet won her first three matches in straight sets to reach the semifinals, where she lost to Sofia Kenin.
 At the Australian Open, Cornet was eliminated in the second round by Venus Williams.

 Cornet lost in the first round at the St. Petersburg Ladies' Trophy to Anastasia Pavlyuchenkova.
 Playing for France in the Fed Cup tie against Belgium, Cornet played one match and won beating Elise Mertens.
 In the end, France won the tie 3–1.
-At the Dubai Tennis Championships, Cornet fell in her second-round match to Alison Riske.
+At the Dubai Championships, Cornet fell in her second-round match to Alison Riske.

 At the Italian Open, Cornet won two qualifying matches to reach the singles main draw, where she defeated No. 9 seed and world No. 10, Aryna Sabalenka, in the first round and lost her second-round match against Carla Suárez Navarro.
 Cornet was suffering from an injured abductor muscle and retired from the match against Suárez Navarro when the latter was leading 6–3, 3–0.

-2020: US Open 4th round
+2020: US Open fourth round

 Cornet began her 2020 season at the Auckland Open.
 She reached the quarterfinals where she retired against eventual finalist Jessica Pegula due to an upper-right thigh injury.
 Cornet lost in the second round at the Hobart International to third seed and eventual champion Elena Rybakina.
 At the Australian Open, she was defeated in the second round by 19th seed Donna Vekić.

 Coming through qualifying at the St. Petersburg Ladies' Trophy, Cornet fell in her second-round match to sixth seed Maria Sakkari.
 Seeded fourth at the first edition of the Lyon Open, she made it to the second round where she lost to Camila Giorgi.

 Due to the COVID-19 pandemic, many of the WTA tournaments were cancelled.
 Cornet returned to action in August at the Cincinnati Open.
 She stunned second seed Sofia Kenin in the second round.
 She was defeated in the third round by eventual champion, Victoria Azarenka.
 Cornet then made her first second week at the US Open in September, after reaching the fourth round, completing the sweep of second-week appearances at each of the four Grand Slam events.
 There, she lost to Tsvetana Pironkova.

 Competing at the Internationaux de Strasbourg, Cornet was defeated in the second round by fifth seed and eventual finalist, Elena Rybakina.
 At the French Open, Cornet lost her second-round encounter to Zhang Shuai.

 Cornet ended the year ranked No.53.